vaibhavcodes/LLM_RAG/README.md

      * Select the petinent Image and Version
      * Mention the packages to be installed
      * Add the git repository to connect to your resource to your code.
+     * Click on <b>Create</b>, and your Jupyter Server will be created in 10-15 minutes.
     ![alt text](images/saturncloud_beginning.png)

    4.3.
 Now to make SSH connection to the Github repositories, go to the [Manage](https://app.community.saturnenterprise.io/dash/o/community/user-details/) tab under <b>User</b> option, and create a new <b>Public Key</b>, and then <b>paste this key</b> under the SSH Key option present in the Github <a href="https://github.com/settings/keys">Settings</a>.

    4.4.
 Go to [Secrets](https://app.community.saturnenterprise.io/dash/o/community/secrets) tab to store your confidential Access Keys like OpenAi api key, HuggingFace Key, etc.,.

+   4.5.
+Once Jupyter Server gets start, select either of <b>Jupyter Lab</b> OR <b>Jupyter Server</b> as per your preference, and start using the GPU for your AI task.

 <hr>